Ys: Memories of Celceta: Reception

 Ys: Memories of Celceta received "generally positive" reception, according to review aggregator Metacritic.

 Destructoid's Wesley Ruscher scored the game 9.5/10.
 He praised the writing, music, and colorful graphics, and described the combat as a more "fast and frantic" version of what is found in the Zelda series, without becoming "overly complicated".
 Ruscher appreciated the "streamlined and efficient" gameplay, such as simplified crafting and quest systems, one-button special moves, and a fast-travel and waypoint mechanic that kept backtracking from becoming tedious.

 Game Informer's Kimberley Wallace gave Memories of Celceta 8.50/10.
 She appreciated that combat required strategy and thoughtfulness, rather than mindless button-mashing, yielding different effects and rewards based on play style while remaining "easy to pick up".
 Wallace found that her decisions in the "easy-to-grasp" crafting system allowed her to "make battles play out quickly", while the party members' unique skills were well-utilized both in dungeons and during combat.
-However, she thought that the plot was "clichéd" and "uninteresting", and that the fast-travel system was too cumbersome until partway through the game.
+She however thought that the plot was "clichéd" and "uninteresting", and that the fast-travel system was too cumbersome until partway through the game.

 Bradly Hale of Hardcore Gamer gave the game a 4.5/5, calling it "one of the Vita’s most prized RPGs, and realistically, one of its best titles".

 The PlayStation 4 version of Ys: Memories of Celceta was the bestselling retail game during its first week of release in Japan, with 13,895 physical copies being sold.